tmkelly28/firemaker/README.md

 1. Fork your own copy of me
 2. Create your app on [Firebase](https://firebase.google.com/)
+3. Enable email/password authentication (under Authentication/Sign-In Method from your app's dashboard)
-3. Record your apiKey, authDomain, databaseUrl, and messagingSendId
+4. Record your apiKey, authDomain, databaseUrl, and messagingSendId
-4. Copy the above into the config object in my `app/db.js` file
+5. Copy the above into the config object in my `app/db.js` file
-5. `npm install`
+6. `npm install`
-6. `npm start` (this uses webpack-dev-server)
+7. `npm start` (this uses webpack-dev-server)

 I think this is the beginning of a beautiful friendship.
 If you notice any issues, please put them here in my GitHub.